openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

     bootstrapping is complete, the agent reboots node0.
 24. node0 boots from its internal storage and joins the cluster as a control plane node.
-25. The `openshift-install agent wait-for-install-complete` process loses the connection to the assisted service REST API and starts relying entirely on the OpenShift API for data.
+25. The `openshift-install agent wait-for install-complete` process loses the connection to the assisted service REST API and starts relying entirely on the OpenShift API for data.
-26. The `openshift-install agent wait-for-install-complete` process sees that the `ClusterVersion` API in the cluster shows that the deployment has completed, and reports success then exits.
+26. The `openshift-install agent wait-for install-complete` process sees that the `ClusterVersion` API in the cluster shows that the deployment has completed, and reports success then exits.
 27. The orchestration tool may take steps to clean up (removing the